-Given the individual nature of dissertation topics examples of topics studied can vary.
-Recent projects by MRes Social Policy masters students include:
+Given the individual nature of dissertations, there is huge variation in the topics which can be studied.
+Recent projects by Social Policy masters students include:

 Now I'm studying for my PhD, specialising in mental health street triage.
 I'd love to work in mental health research but also teach at the same time, so I'm lucky at the moment to be able to teach on the Introducing Social Policy module.Alice, MRes Social Policy graduate, 2014-15